awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/model-train.md

 To view the existing models in a project, [Viewing your models](view-models.md)\.

 **Note**
-If you've just completed [Creating your dataset](model-create-dataset.md) or [Editing your dataset](edit-dataset.md)\.
+If you've just completed [Creating your dataset](model-create-dataset.md) or [Adding images to your dataset](edit-dataset.md)\.
 The console should currently show your model dashboard and you don't need to do steps 1 \- 4\.

 **Topics**
 + [Training a model \(console\)](#create-model-console)